rgambord/c99-doc/doc/sections/5/2/4/2/2/index.rst

 .. _9899_5.2.4.2.2p9:

+.. container:: snum

+   :ref:`9 <9899_5.2.4.2.2p9>`

-:ref:`9 <9899_5.2.4.2.2p9>` The values given in the following list shall be replaced by constant expressions with implementation-defined values that are greater or equal in magnitude (absolute value) to those shown, with the same sign:
+The values given in the following list shall be replaced by constant expressions with implementation-defined values that are greater or equal in magnitude (absolute value) to those shown, with the same sign:

 -  radix of exponent representation, b